spatialthoughts/courses/README.md

 This repository powers the content at [courses.spatialthoughts.com](https://courses.spatialthoughts.com/)

-The html pages built using R Studio as a [R Markdown Website](https://rmarkdown.rstudio.com/lesson-13.html).
+The html pages are built using R Studio as a [R Markdown Website](https://rmarkdown.rstudio.com/lesson-13.html).

 The content has the following course pages